Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ### JSON decoding

 The reverse process is called _decoding_.
 To decode a JSON string into an object, we'll use the [Json.decodeFromString][kotlinx.serialization.decodeFromString] extension function.
+If you don't see the extension function, you might need to add `import kotlinx.serialization.decodeFromString`.
 To specify which type we want to get as a result, we provide a type parameter to this function.

 As we'll see later, serialization works with different kinds of classes.